 PART 2 – DETERMINATION OF CC PPS-1 RATE

-Line 4: “Total allowable CCBHC costs” is automatically populated on this line from line 3 above.

-Line 5: “Total CCBHC visits” is automatically populated on this line from the Daily Visits tab, line 4, column 1.
-The total CCBHC visits number should include visits from all patients for CCBHC services, not just Medicaid visits.

-Line 6: “Unadjusted PPS rate” (the total allowable cost per visit during the reporting period), which is calculated by dividing line 4 by line 5 above, is automatically populated on this line.

-Line 7: Enter the applicable Medicare Economic Index (MEI).
-The MEI should trend the costs from the midpoint of the cost period to the midpoint of the rate period.
-The MEI may be found here by downloading “actual regulation market basket updates” file that provides applicable rates: https://www.cms.gov/Research-Statistics-Data-and- Systems/Statistics-Trends-and- Reports/MedicareProgramRatesStats/MarketBasketData.html.

-Line 8: “CC PPS-1 rate” for CCBHC services, which is calculated by adjusting the amount on line 6 by the MEI on line 7 above, is automatically populated on this line.

-14
+17

 CC PPS-2 Rate Tab

 Use the CC PPS-2 Rate tab to calculate a preliminary PPS rate based on costs for all CCBHC demonstration services provided to all CCBHC clinic users irrespective of payer.
 The calculation of the PPS rate is preliminary and will be finalized by the state in accordance with the state’s policy concerning outlier payments.

-Costs must be allocated to the standard and special populations identified in Section 10 (Monthly Visits tab) of this document.
+Costs must be allocated to the standard and special populations identified in Section 11 (Monthly Visits CC PPS-2 tab) of this document.
 One acceptable method of allocating cost by population is multiplying a cost-to-charge ratio by charges incurred for each population.
 The cost-to-charge ratio represents total costs, including anticipated costs for all users regardless of payer divided by all charges for all users regardless of payer.
 Each individual charge is multiplied by the ratio to estimate the cost of performing each service.
 Those costs should be categorized by patient and evaluated to determine if costs exceed the outlier threshold.

 The use of the cost-to-charge ratio requires uniform charges for comparable demonstration services.
 The state may require an attestation that the CCBHC is using a uniform charges each time the service is provided during the month.
 As a condition of participation in the demonstration program, CCBHCs must collect and report encounter, clinical outcome, and quality improvement data.
 CCBHC consumer claim or encounter data must be linkable to the consumer’s pharmacy claims or utilization information, inpatient and outpatient claims, and any other claims or encounter data necessary to report the measures.
 The CCBHC should be recording this information per CCBHC criteria 5.a.4.